The #1 Hack to Make Your 3D Print Cheaper

 Save money: don’t use material where you don’t need it!

 The pricing for most 3D printing materials is volume-based.
 The less material you use, the less it will cost you.
 This means a hollow model will be cheaper than a solid one.
-For some materials, hollowing your object will also avoid deformations.
+For some 3D printing materials, hollowing your object will also avoid deformations.

 However, creating a 3D model with an empty interior can be a bit tricky: you need to know how to hollow your model in the 3D modeling software you’re using, you need to define a wall thickness that is strong enough for your model not to break, and it probably makes sense to add so-called ‘escape holes’ to your model.
 So let’s take a look at these things a step at a time.